Degree Program: PhD, Department of Geography

 Research interests: environmental endocrinology, landscape ecology, primate ecology and conservation, ecotoxicology, and evolutionary medicine

 Profile: Currently working as an Associate Instructor in the Geography department of Indiana University Bloomington.
-My master’s research is primarily based on identification the impact of urbanization on watersheds and stream in Bloomington.

 Research Interests: Human dimensions of global environmental change, agricultural decision making, institutional analysis, governance, and geographic information science.